 23:26 As they led him away, they seized Simon of Cyrene, who was coming in from the country.
 They placed the cross on his back and made him carry it behind Jesus.

 Simon from Cyrene – He was a passer-by.
-Cyrene was a settlement on the cost of North Africa.
-The recollection of this man’s name suggests that he became a believer as a result of this experience.
+Cyrene was a settlement on the coast of North Africa.
+The recollection of this man’s name suggests that he may have become a believer as a result of this experience.

 ‘Whether Simon was from an ethnically African family converted to Judaism or one of the many Jewish families settled in Cyrene is unclear.’
 (IVP Commentary)